tom-nijhuis/mqtt-cryptbridge/README.md

-> Note: Apologies, due to protected client work, I'm not able to finish this repo under the MIT license.
+> Note: Apologies, due to protected client work, I'm not able to publish this repo under the MIT license.

 # mqtt-cryptbridge